ahoque29/raindrops/README.md

 # Raindrops
 A simple program that outputs strings based on the numerical input.
 Has a lite WPF front end with a small explanation tab.
+The background of the App changes depending on the input.

 # Specifications